MecSim/MecSimCalc-docs/docs/Output/Conditionals.md

     return {"Operating Pressure": p, "Design Pressure":dp}
 ```

 Notice how the **Single Select** variables which are strings are treated differently from the **Numerical Inputs**.
-A dictionary is used to find the factors corresponding to the option selected by the _**user**_.
-TThe code returns a dictionary with two keys: `Operating Pressure` and `Design Pressure`.
+A dictionary is used to find the factors corresponding to the options selected by the _**user**_.
+The code returns a dictionary with two keys: `Operating Pressure` and `Design Pressure`.
 The `if` condition compares the two variables with each other to display a different message based on this comparison.
 The following is the text in the **Output** editor (Notice that the output variables were used in the `if` statement without the curly brackets):

 <div style={{textAlign: 'center'}}>